ggotti/aem-author/README.md

 ## About docker-aem-author

-> *You must have a copy of the AEM 6 Installation Media for this to work
+> *You must have a copy of the AEM 6 installation Media for this to work

-You must copy your AEM installation Media into the base directory before running this image.
-The image expects the following files within that directory:
+You must copy your AEM installation media into the base directory before running this image.
+The image expects the following files within the base directory:
 * cq-author-4502.jar
 * license.properties